zflohr/bootstraps/README.md

 APT, sources are added to `/etc/apt/sources.list.d/` and public keys are added to `/usr/share/keyrings/`.

+## Usage

+Invoke a script with the `-h|--help` option to display a brief summary of the program and a usage synopsis.

 ## Contributing

 This is not an open source project.
 I've made the repository public mainly to